DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ### Planner Argv

-To configure the planner e.g. The Fast Downward Planning system, an argument vector can be inserted here.
+To configure the planner e.g. The Fast Downward Planning System, an argument vector can be inserted here.
 This field is an text entry, and it behaves like entering arugment into the console, e.g. Values enterd into this field are given to the planner script as space separated array.
 So all built-in planners can be configured as specified in the original planner documentation.<br>

 **Example**<br>